Claudia Campisano

 When a bridge is under attack, different things can go wrong with these operations.

-There are normally five parties involved in token swap operations executed by smart contracts:
+Usually, there are five parties involved in bridging operations executed by smart contracts:

 The Custodian, the main chain, where assets are stored;